 It's a little-known fact that the grinder is actually the single most important piece of coffee equipment you can own.
 In fact, if you're making a budget for your home coffee set-up, whether you prefer a French press or you can’t get enough espresso, you should set aside a significant chunk of money for the grinder, regardless of your brewing equipment.
 Why?
 Because the uniformity and size of the individual coffee grounds you brew is one of—if not the—most important part of your lineup....
 If your coffee is unevenly ground, sitting in your filter in all different shapes and sizes, the effect will be the coffee equivalent of trying to evenly roast vegetables that are cut in various thicknesses from paper thin to one inch chunks.
 Different sizes of cut veggies will roast at different rates, and different sizes of coffee grounds will brew inconsistently.
 The end result?
-A cup of not great coffee that was completely avoidable.
+A mediocre cup of coffee that could have been great.

 Here, we examine some of the best coffee grinders on the market at every budget and for any use—whether you're making French press, espresso, or anything in between—to make sure you get the perfect cup, every time.

-This has an electronic timer that adjusts the grind time in 2/10s of second increments, so you can produce exactly the... amount of ground coffee you need every single time.
+This has an electronic timer that allows you to adjust the grind time down to two-tenths of a second, so you can produce... exactly the amount of ground coffee you need every single time.

 If a $500 grinder isn't in your future but you want something reliable, Baratza has another model for you.
 The Virtuoso's conical burrs will last roughly two-thirds as long as the ceramic burrs in the Vario, and their shape encourages an even and just as adjustable particle size as those in the machine's more expensive, flashier cousin.